 The ripples of the water are coming straight at you giving you the sensation that you’re moving very fast, steadily, and with grace.
 It is time to go back, but the water is like glass, so beautiful, and quiet.
 You paddle steadily and feel your muscles getting a work out.
 The waves are getting bigger but you are finding that the kayak bobs up and down like it is playing a game with the waves.
 The wind is in your face, blood pumping through you, and ahead the majestic view of mountains coming to a point on the horizon.
-The colours of the blue water match with the dark blue of the mountains and blue grey of the sky.
+The colors of the blue water match with the dark blue of the mountains and blue grey of the sky.

-You see the beach only few hundred metres away as you fight the wind, loving the up and down motion of the waves.
+You see the beach only few hundred meters away as you fight the wind, loving the up and down motion of the waves.
 Then unexpectedly you catch a wave and is pushes you gently up onto the beach and leaves you high and dry.
 Just as though you were meant to catch that wave.
 You hear a rushing sound above the sound of the waves on the beach and you realize you’ve just made it.